-Complicated Grief Therapy – Hospice of Westchester is pleased to offer Complicated Grief Therapy on a limited basis.
+Prolonged Grief Therapy – Hospice of Westchester is pleased to offer Prolonged Grief Therapy on a limited basis.
 This 16-week therapy can help those who have thoughts, feelings and behaviors that are preventing them from moving forward in their lives after a loss.
 Acute grief is a normal human emotion, but it should be transitory, and when it becomes chronic and debilitating, the people experiencing it may need mental health treatment.
-Please see the following link to find out more about Complicated Grief.
+Please see the following link to find out more about Prolonged Grief.

 Special Workshops & Events

 - Coping with the Holidays — Holiday time can be challenging when grieving.
 We offer an annual workshop to provide support and suggestions to help you through Thanksgiving and the Winter Holiday Season.
 You can choose to attend a workshop either in November or in December.
 Please call for days and times.

 - Memorial Butterfly Release — A Celebration of Life Gathering — For many years Hospice of Westchester has held an annual memorial service for both our hospice families and the community.
 Memorial Butterfly Releases are held each Spring.
 This Ceremony provides an opportunity to honor our loved ones with the release of a monarch butterfly.